Growth Autopilot: How it works

 What Autopilot actually does

-Autopilot analyzes your app and finds the experiments that are most likely to increase your revenue.
+Autopilot analyzes your app and paywall metrics to find the experiments that are most likely to increase your revenue.
 It looks at:

 - Your current setup: pricing, trials, products, and how well they convert